 - Are there any penalties payable if I move my pension to a different provider?

 If you aren’t satisfied with the responses, you might want to consider looking for a pension that more closely matches your savings goals and attitude to risk.
 Bear in mind, though, that if you’re thinking about moving a defined benefit pension worth over £30,000 you’ll need to get advice from an IFA first.
 If you have a public sector pension that you’ve found through a teachers pension missing service, for example, you may not be allowed to move it and should check with your current provider for more information.

-PensionBee can help you locate all of your old pensions and transfer them into one simple online plan when you sign up.
+PensionBee can help you transfer all of your old pensions into one simple online plan when you sign up.
 All we need is some basic information like a pension number or provider name and we’ll start looking, keeping you updated with what we find.

 The benefits of combining your old pensions

 If you have old pensions with different providers it’s a good idea to consolidate them into one new plan.
 That way you won’t have to worry about forgetting about them in future and will have peace of mind that all of your pension money’s in one place with one clear balance.
 You’ll also have just one management fee to pay which could save you money overall.

 And, if organising pension paperwork isn’t your strong suit, it makes sense to consider a digital pension that you can manage entirely online.
 In theory it’ll be harder to lose as it’ll be linked to your email address and with the most modern pensions, such as those offered by PensionBee, you can download an app straight to your phone.
 That means you’ll be able to see your current pot size and manage your pension contributions in just a few clicks.

 This information should not be regarded as financial advice.
 As always with investments, your capital is at risk.